Marketing for Pharma? We’re Listening.

-Part of the appeal of the show Mad Men was not just it’s dedication to recreating the look and feel of the 1960s, but that it was a story of advertising and marketing.
+Part of the appeal of the show Mad Men was not just its dedication to recreating the look and feel of the 1960s, but that it was a story of advertising and marketing.
 Those characters crafted advertising campaigns based on “expertise,” which was really just their own emotional connections to a given product.
-While this made for great drama, it doesn’t make for the best marketing strategy—especially in today’s world where doing this would mean actively ignoring your customers.
+Unfortunately, while this made for great drama, it doesn’t make for the best marketing strategy—especially in today’s world where doing this would mean actively ignoring your customers.

-In fact, this sort of solution is what our partner AlternativesPharma (case study) used to create a thematic map centered around 10,000 data points based on more than 2,000 specific queries.
-Instead of wasting employee hours, creative energy, and time creating a strategy they thought would work, they used their institutional knowledge to create a proprietary set of specific queries that essentially used the data customers gave them to craft the best marketing solutions for those customers.
-Once the patients bought in to their strategies, the healthcare providers and authorities followed, buying in right along with the patients.
+This sort of solution is what our customer AlternativesPharma (case study) used to create a thematic map centered around 10,000 data points based on more than 2,000 specific queries.
+Instead of wasting employee hours, creative energy, and time making a best-guess strategy, they used their institutional knowledge to create a proprietary set of specific queries that used customer-submitted data to craft the best marketing solutions for those customers.
+Once the patients bought into their strategies, healthcare providers and authorities followed.

-Of course, this doesn’t just apply to pharma, but rather a diverse array of industries that have to operate on multiple tiers.
-To go back to the Mad Men example, the characters in that show played to their clients and gave them what they thought the people from Hershey’s or GM wanted to hear.
-Using this technology, we can help companies listen to what their customers are saying, giving both exactly what they want.
+Of course, it’s not just pharma that can benefit from platforms like Semantria.
+Any industry that operates on multiple tiers and deals with large amounts of data can also win.
+To go back to the Mad Men example, the show’s characters played to their clients and gave them what they thought the people from Hershey’s or GM wanted to hear.
+Using this technology, we can help companies listen to their customers’ words, giving both precisely what they want.

 Leave a Reply